ogechno/evm-fuzzer/README.md

 ```

 ## TODO
-- Repeat single testcases
 - Update evmone and geth to latest version
 - Don't create new vm for every testcase
-- Branch for thesis
-- Branch for bsides
 - don't add dup testcases to corpus
 - split up harness
 - add nethermind and besu support